 - Use a lot of leaves or the result will just be so subtle you’ll think the leaves weren't worth the trouble.

-- Try to avoid the bottled extract, which is chemically.
+- Try to avoid the bottled extract, which tastes of chemicals.

 - Smash the leaf a little before knotting it and adding it to cook rice, etc, to ensure that the essence releases.